glennib/terraform-workshop/main.typ

 #show heading: set block(below: 1em)

+// Functionality for creating handouts.
+// Do not remove, since automation tool will replace this
+// line with ...(true) when creating handouts.
+#enable-handout-mode(false)

 // Use #polylux-slide to create a slide and style it using your favourite Typst functions
 #title-slide[
   = Terraform